TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/New-JCImportTemplate.md

 ## SYNOPSIS

-A guided walkthrough that creates a JumpCloud User Import .CSV file on your local machine
+A guided walk through that creates a JumpCloud User Import CSV file on your local machine.

 ## SYNTAX